scala/docs.scala-lang/_overviews/core/futures.md

 {% endtabs %}

-If you need to wrap long lasting blocking operations we recommend using a dedicated `ExecutionContext`, for instance by wrapping a Java `Executor`.
+If you need to wrap long-lasting blocking operations we recommend using a dedicated `ExecutionContext`, for instance by wrapping a Java `Executor`.

 ### Adapting a Java Executor